What’s the difference between a lease and a chattel mortgage?

 How are the payments made?

-The employer deducts the novated lease payment amount from the employee's salary and pays it to the lease provider as part of each pay cycle.
+Your employer deducts the novated lease payment amount from your salary and pays it to the lease provider every time you get paid.

 The borrower makes the chattel mortgage repayments directly to the lender – generally weekly, fortnightly or monthly.